Karan005-kr/hack-swtich/README.md

 ### Run Application

-Simply open:
+Open:

 ```bash
 index.html
 ```

-in your browser.
+in any modern browser.

-No installation required.
+No additional installation required.

 ---